Rebuilding A Sportster Caliper (1973-1977)

 The pads should have an indicator groove on them.
 If you don't see one, they're probably worn beneath minimum thickness.
 Another way to see if it's reusable is to measure the brake pad thickness.
 If the linings are less than 1/16" they need to be replaced.

-Replacing the FX/XL "pie-wedge" brake pads requires drilling out the original rivets (use a 9/64" drill bit) and riveting in the new ones.
-If you don't have a rivet gun and can't borrow one, the original brass rivets can sometimes be re-used and installed using a punch and a hammer.
+Replacing the brake pads requires drilling out the original rivets (with a 9/64" drill bit) and riveting in the new ones.
+If you don't have access to a rivet gun, the original brass rivets can sometimes be re-used and installed with a punch and a hammer.

 Brake pads should be replaced in pairs.